brilliance-admin/backend-python-docs/docs/index.md

 <HeroSection
   name="Brilliance Admin"
   text="Data Management Framework"
-  tagline="Simple and lightweight, powered by FastAPI and Vue3 Vuetify all-in-one.
-Integrated with SQLAlchemy.
-Inspired by Django Admin and DRF. <em>Some call it heavenly in its brilliance.</em>" image="/all-devices-black.png" image-alt="Brilliance Admin Preview"
+  tagline="Simple and lightweight, powered by Python and Vue3 Vuetify all-in-one.
+Integrated with SQLAlchemy and Django ORM.
+  <em>Some call it heavenly in its brilliance.</em>"
+  image="/all-devices-black.png"
+  image-alt="Brilliance Admin Preview"
 >